Search continues for body at Texas plane crash site

 None of the three people on the jumbo jet survived the crash, according to authorities and the plane’s owner, Atlas Air.
 On Sunday, emergency workers recovered two bodies from the costal bay , which were sent to a medical examiner’s office for autopsies.

-Sheriff’s deputies and investigators from the FBI and National Transportation Safety Board are searching for the remaining body and the plane’s black box, which records flight data and voices in the cockpit.
+Sheriff’s deputies and investigators from the FBI and NTSB are searching for the remaining body and the plane’s black box, which records flight data and voices in the cockpit.
+Crews are searching the area with boats and helicopters, but the muddy landscape has made the process “painstaking,” NTSB Chairman Robert Sumwal said Sunday.

 The only person aboard the flight from Miami to be officially identified was a pilot for another airline who had been riding in a passenger seat on the cargo plane.